matthewshan/edu-102-dotnet-code/exercises/durable-execution/README.md

 ## Part A: Add Logging to the Workflow Code

-1. In the `Workflow` directory, edit the `TranslationWorkflow.cs` file
+1. In the `Workflow` directory, edit the `TranslationWorkflow.workflows.cs` file
 2. Define a Workflow logger at the top of the Workflow function.
 The syntax would be:

 ```csharp